Pengulon/Team7Project/README.md

 Team1Project
 ============
 Use main in headers folder.
+It should be working.
+You can test the insert, remove, etc. menu options.

 Things that still need to be done: